yun-vis/fhstp-bcc-csharp/pages/fileio.md

 {
     static void Main(string[] args)
     {
-        // create object that will format a List of Persons as XML XmlSerializer xs = new XmlSerializer(typeof(List<Person>));
-        // create a file to write to
-        string path = Combine(CurrentDirectory, "people.xml");

         // create an object list
         // M refers to the decimal type
         List<Person> people = new List<Person> {